-With aging degenerative tissues, pain and stiffness in knees, or difficulty in getting up from a chair or to go up and down the stairs, you may be experiencing multiple problems in the knee.
-With thorough check-up and analysis, the orthopedic doctor may suggest knee replacement.
+With aging degenerative tissues, pain and stiffness in knees, or difficulty in getting up from a chair or going up and down the stairs, you may be experiencing multiple problems in the knee.
+With thorough check-ups and analysis, the orthopedic doctor may suggest knee replacement.

 Patients with arthritis are worse affected.
 Arthritis may lead to inflammation of one or more joints causing acute pain and immobility.
 You have to get a knee replacement done to live a pain-free life and improve mobility.

 The knee replacement surgery is where the damaged joint is replaced with artificial knees made of metal, plastic, or ceramic and this is called a prosthesis.
 If the problem persists in both the knees, the orthopedic recommends surgery of both the knees.
 This is called bilateral knee surgery.

 With arthritis, both the knees of the patient may need replacement and this process is called bilateral knee replacement.
 Usually, patients who are above 60 are recommended for knee replacement.
 There are two types of bilateral knee replacement surgeries: